Basicprogrammer10/connorcode-writing/afire/afire-update-5.md

 ### New Errors

 There is not too much news here, but two new types of errors have been introduced: Startup errors and Stream errors.
-A startup error can either be an InvalidIp error or a NoState error.
+A startup error can either be an InvalidIp error, a NoState error or an InvalidSocketTimeout error.
+You can read more about whey they each mean in the [docs][startup-error].
 The Stream error can currently only be a UnexpectedEof error.
 The IO error type also now shows more information if triggered.

 ### New Extensions

-Two new extensions have been added to afire.
+A new extension has been added to afire.
-The first being a new middleware: Date.
-This is Middleware to add the HTTP Date header (as defined in [RFC 9110, Section 5.6.7][rfc-9110-5-6-7]).
+Its a new middleware called Date, it adds the HTTP Date header (as defined in [RFC 9110, Section 5.6.7][rfc-9110-5-6-7]) to outgoing responses.
 The header that is added by this middleware looks like this: `Date: Wed, 08 Feb 2023 23:39:57 GMT`.
 This is technically required for all servers that have a clock, so I may move it to the core library at some point.

-The other extension is a module called `util`.
-Im still figuring out if it makes any sense to include, but it is a collection of random utilities that are helpful when building webapp backends.

 ### Yet Another Middleware Rewrite